 - Harvard Yard: This is the oldest part of the Harvard campus and is filled with historic red brick buildings, large groves of trees and ivy-covered walkways that exude that academic and intellectual spirit that characterizes this place.

 - Widener Library: Harvard's main library was donated by the Widener family to honor the memory of Harry Widener, a Harvard graduate who died in the Titanic tragedy.
 Its amazing collection has 6.5 million books and one of the few complete copies of the Gutenberg Bible preserved.

 - Copley Square: It is a square located in the Back Bay neighborhood where important buildings such as the Boston Public Library and Trinity Church are located.

 - Trinity Church: It is the best example of Richardsonian Romanesque in Boston.
 Its exterior stands out for its large portico and lateral cloister while the interior is full of murals and stained glass windows, almost all the work of the artist John LaFarge.

 If you want to leave the hustle and bustle of the Big Apple but you still don't know which is your destination of choice, I recommend you to take a look at this practical guide I have written about the best excursions you can do from New York.
 Here you will find all the options that exist, but my favorites are the trip to Washington, the excursion to Philadelphia and the visit to Niagara Falls.

 Therefore, I have written a chronicle of my experience, analyzing the best organized tours to these destinations in the following articles:

 Is Boston close to New York?

-What is there to do in Boston?
+What can you do in Boston?

-What do Boston locals usually eat?
+What do people from Boston usually eat?